 Don’t forget your National Parks Passport!
 We sometimes do forget to bring them on our trips, but that’s okay.
 The Passport program is a way to document your visits to the many National Park Service sites, including National Monuments, Wild and Scenic Rivers and more.
 The kids love getting the dated cancellations and local stamps, and we love that it gives them something to look forward to, however small.
 We have done National Park Passports for ourselves and the kids since the get-go, so have a nice collection of stamps, preserving our memories.

-Being prepared for Zion
+Being Prepared for Zion National Park

 We always like to take a moment to remind travelers of how to be prepared in National Parks.
 It’s not just about bringing your reusable water bottle, but about safety and fun!